OpenGene/scrnapip/README.md

-min_pct=0.25#The minimum proportion of marker gene in the number of cells is 0.25 by default findmarkers_testuse="wilcox"#The method of finding marker gene difcluster.test.a=[0,1]#Find Differential gene.If you want to find differences between samples,change cluster to ident difcluster.test.b=[5,6]#Test indicates the group name,a for case and b for control difcluster.test.testuse="wilcox"#Inspection method ClusterProfiler=["true","Rscript","/home/bin/clusterProfiler.R","-a true -s org.Hs.eg.db,hsa,human -g 6 -t SYMBOL -d KEGG,BioCyc,PID,PANTHER,BIOCARTA -C 0.05"]#Enrichment analysis of difference analysis results.-a:Whether to use all background genes;-s:species;-g:The column of the gene in the file;-t:gene name type(SYMBOL,ENTREZID);-d:database name
+min_pct=0.25#The minimum proportion of marker gene in the number of cells is 0.25 by default findmarkers_testuse="wilcox"#The method of finding marker gene difcluster.test.a=[0,1]#Find Differential gene.If you want to find differences between samples,change cluster to ident difcluster.test.b=[5,6]#Test indicates the group name, a for case and b for control difcluster.test.testuse="wilcox"#Inspection method ClusterProfiler=["true","Rscript","/home/bin/clusterProfiler.R","-a true -s org.Hs.eg.db,hsa,human -g 6 -t SYMBOL -d KEGG,BioCyc,PID,PANTHER,BIOCARTA -C 0.05"]#Enrichment analysis of difference analysis results. -a: Whether to use all background genes; -s: species; -g: The column of the gene in the file; -t: gene name type(SYMBOL,ENTREZID); -d: database name

 #####[step5]:
 meanexpression=0.5#Select the appropriate gene to mark the state, intercept the condition, default is 0.5